taasschid/officialtaaswebsite/README.md

 # kindergarten-website-template

-    KidKinder is a preschool website template designed to build websites for kindergarten,
+    Taas.Sch.ID is a preschool website template designed to build websites for kindergarten,

     school of early learning, preschool, primary school, elementary school,